-Essential information for individuals and organisations applying to the Book Week Scotland 2022 Fund
+Essential information for individuals and organisations applying to the Book Week Scotland 2023 event fund.

-- You can apply for one grant of £500 to programme your in-person or digital event.
+- You can apply for one grant of £500 to programme an in-person, digital or hybrid event.
 An event should last roughly 1–1.5 hours.

-- Events and activities do not have to be connected to the theme, Scotland’s Stories, although we’d love it if they were!
+- Events and activities do not have to be connected to the theme of Adventure – although we'd love it if they were!

-- You must work with a Scottish writer or storyteller on your event.
+- You must work with an author or storyteller as part of your event.
 This could be to produce a commission to use as part of the event or an appearance fee.

 - £175 is the minimum fee for the author you collaborate with.
 If you are planning to work on more than one element of your event with the author, an additional fee may be appropriate.
 Additional information on fees and commission rates will be provided to successful partners.